sematext/docs/docs/agents/sematext-agent/ansible.md

 ## Sematext Agent Ansible Role
-The Sematext Agent role contains everything required to install Sematext Agent in a specified list of hosts from Ansible inventory.
+The Sematext Agent role contains everything required to install Sematext Agent in a specified list of hosts according to the Ansible playbook that will be used.
 It can be installed either through Ansible Galaxy or manually from the [ansible-install-sematext repository](https://github.com/sematext/ansible-install-sematext).

 ### Install from Ansible Galaxy